dbzl-project11/dbzl-project11.github.io/teams/muscle.md

   - Must start in base form.
 - Android 13
   - Must start in Base form
-  - Banned from High Tension
+  - Banned from High Tension and Eternal Life
 - SSJ Trunks
   - Must start in base form, or SSJ1 form.